-Fact: The GMAT uses Computerized Adaptive Testing (CAT)
+Fact: The GMAT uses Computer Adaptive Testing (CAT)

 This means, first of all, that each question you answer correctly or incorrectly determines what questions you will see later in the GMAT.
 It also means that any two people, even two people of nearly identical abilities and preparedness, will not see identical questions when they take their respective GMATs.
 BUT, because of the magic of psychometrics, two people who perform with comparable skill & strategy & focus will have comparable GMAT scores.
-The magic of how the test is different for everyone but the score is fair for everyone — if you don’t have a Ph.D in Psychometrics or Statistics or something like that, then just take that magic as an article of faith.
+The magic of how computer adaptive testing is different for everyone but the score is fair for everyone—if you don’t have a Ph.D. in Psychometrics or Statistics or something like that, then just take that magic as an article of faith.

 The GMAT is trying to figure out objectively your Quantitative Ability and your Verbal Abilities in a relatively short time.
-Think of it as a big “twenty questions” game.
+Think of computer adaptive testing as a big “twenty questions” game.
 Suppose your “opponent” picks a US city, and you are allowed to ask “horizontal yes/no questions” (e.g. “Is your city east/west of X?”) and “vertical yes/no questions” (e.g. “Is your city north/south of X?).

 Then a bunch of vertical questions.
 It is North of Wichita?
 No. Is it north of Birmingham, AL?
 No. It is north of New Orleans?
 Yes.
 Is it north of Tucson?
 No.

 Among major cities, those answers are enough to home in on El Paso, TX.
 Much in the same way, the GMAT asks you two question types, Math and Verbal.
-By giving you easy and hard questions of each kind, it homes in on what is most appropriately your level.
+By giving you easy and hard questions of each kind, the computer adaptive testing homes in on what is most appropriately your level.

 How accurate is the Computer Adaptive Test?

-That analogy is helpful for understanding CAT, but the problem is: things are not that exact.
+The “twenty questions” analogy is helpful for understanding computer adaptive testing, but the latter is for more complex: after all, what the CAT is measuring is not cut-and-dry exact.
 If we want to know where a city like El Paso is, that’s totally objective, and the questions about whether such-and-such city is N/S or E/W of El Paso are also totally objective.
-That means, with very few questions, one could home in on an exact location.
+That means, with very few yes/no questions, one could home in on an exact location.